WerWolv/Documentation/pattern_language/core-language/preprocessor.md

 **Possible values:** `big`, `little`, `native` **Default:** `native`

-This pragma overwrites the default endianess of all variables declared in the file.
+This pragma overwrites the default endianness of all variables declared in the file.

 #### `MIME`